Garthorne Road Nature Reserve Bat Walk

 Dr. Iain Bolton

-Dr Iain Boulton is an ecologist working for the London Borough of Lambeth, and has been there for almost 23 years.
+Dr Iain Boulton is an ecologist working for the London Borough of Lambeth.
+He has been there for almost 23 years.
 Iain’s responsible for managing, promoting and protecting wildlife and biodiversity in Lambeth, especially in parks and other open spaces.

-He has a particular interest in British bats, not just because they are fascinating animals with a very unusual lifestyle, but also because they act as important ‘biological early warning systems’, telling us about how our and their own environment is changing and what it could mean for us as humans – unless we heed the warning signs and act on them!
+He has a particular interest in British bats.
+They are fascinating animals with a very unusual lifestyle.
+They also act as important ‘biological early warning systems’.
+These bats tell us about how our environment and theirs are changing.
+This information could mean a lot for us as humans.
+We must heed the warning signs and act on them!

 Friends of Garthorne Road

-The Friends formed in January 2016 and have plenty of plans for the future, these include helping the Nature Conservation Team at Lewisham Council manage and open the site on a regular basis.
-They also help to carry out a number of surveys (butterfly, wildflower) and lead guided walks.
-We are also keen for schools to use the site and if you are a school and are keen to get involved, please contact the Friends who will be able to help.
+The Friends formed in January 2016.
+They have plenty of plans for the future.
+These plans include helping the Nature Conservation Team at Lewisham Council manage and open the site on a regular basis.
+They also help to carry out several surveys (butterfly, wildflower) and lead guided walks.
+We are also keen for schools to use the site.
+If you are a school and are keen to get involved, please contact the Friends.
+They will be capable of help.

 If you are interest in joining the Friends Group, please contact the Friends.